awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

 The VarDis entity responds with a `RTDB-DescribeDatabase.confirm` primitive.
-If the global variable `vardisActive` has value `false`, then this confirm primitive contains status code `VARDIS_STATUS_INACTIVE`.
-Otherwise, the confirm primitive will carry status code `VARDIS_STATUS_OK`, and will carry as further data a list of the `VarSpecT` records of all variables currently in the real-time database, including those that have their `toBeDeleted` flag set in their respective `DBEntry` records.
+If the global variable `vardisActive` has value `false`, then this confirm primitive contains status code `VARDIS-STATUS-INACTIVE`.
+Otherwise, the confirm primitive will carry status code `VARDIS-STATUS-OK`, and will carry as further data a list of the `VarSpecT` records of all variables currently in the real-time database, including those that have their `toBeDeleted` flag set in their respective `DBEntry` records.
 Implementations can choose to add